Khunmi/Capstone-Project---Data-Engineering-ZoomCamp/README.md

 ## Capstone Project: Batch Processing- No-Show Appointment Dataset

 ## Documentation and Project Files
-All files for peer review are contained in folde 'Week 5'
+All files for peer review are contained within

 ## Objective
 To satisfy an end to end data engineering life cycle.